Constance Cepko, Ph.D.

 The lab has an interest in developing gene therapy for blindness.
 Some of the genes required for photoreceptor development lead to human blindness when mutated, as do many other genes required for phototransduction and other aspects of photoreceptor physiology.
 The lab is developing gene therapy using AAV to prolong survival of photoreceptor cells, regardless of which of the many photoreceptor disease genes is mutated.
 They have produced vectors that prolong vision in mouse models, targeting generic problems, such as inflammation, metabolic insufficiency, and oxidative damage.

-Connie Cepko is a Professor of Genetics in the Department of Genetics at Harvard Medical School and an Investigator of the Howard Hughes Medical Institute.
-She trained in virology with Phil Sharp at MIT for a PhD and later with Richard Mulligan at the MIT Whitehead Institute.
+Connie Cepko is Bullard Professor of Genetics and Neuroscience at Harvard Medical School and a Howard Hughes Medical Institute Investigator.
+She trained in virology with Phil Sharp at MIT for a Ph.D. and later with Richard Mulligan at the MIT Whitehead Institute.
 She helped develop retroviral vectors for transduction into the nervous system for lineage analysis and for studies of gene function in vivo.
 Her laboratory has focused on the topic of cell fate determination in the retina through the analysis of the behavior of progenitor and stem cells.
 More recently, they have been studying the mechanisms of photoreceptor death in diseases that cause blindness, such as retinitus pigmentosa and macular degeneration.